 Figure 5-30 shows the transmission of particles emitted from the diffuser together with the supply air.
 For small particles, there is good agreement between experimental and numerical values of concentration at all locations except for P2, which is attributable to the particle deposition on the indoor surfaces during the transmission.
 In the MV scheme, the particles tend to stay longer in the chamber since particle remove efficiency is lower than in the BDV scheme (Wan and Chao 2007).
 Comparisons of experimental and numerical values of medium particle concentrations shows that the concentration in the strong buoyancy region, P3 and P6, were slightly under-predicted by RNG because the flow fluctuation was not captured by the NG model.
 It was also observed that both LES and RNG predict the medium-sized particle concentration satisfactorily without much difference at other locations.
 For the large particles(7µm), it was observed that the numerical simulation under predicts the concentration at location P3.
 One possible reason for under-prediction by CFD is that the AC dust settles downward after injection in the experiments.
 Since the numerical calculation over-predicts the thermal buoyancy effects, however, the overestimated airflow "blows" the particle upward toward the ceiling and therefore fewer particles arrive at location P3.
 Similar to the BDV scheme, the particle concentration is again over-predicted at the exhaust due to the particle deposition effects.
 Overall, there is no obvious advantage in using LES for the particle concentration prediction in the MV scheme.

+In scenario D, the particles were injected from the index occupant’s feet region described in Figure 5-31.
+When comparing the LES and RNG models, it is observed that both the models predict satisfactory concentration at locations P1 and P2 for the small and medium particles.
+However, the small particle concentration at P5 is under-predicted by the two models, and RNG performs even worse.
+However, this under-prediction is not found at the same position for the medium particles.
+When the particles are injected from the source location, they disperse to P6 via the thermal plume and then transmit to P5 with the supply air from the diffuser.
+One plausible reason is that small particles follow the over-predicted buoyancy flow strictly and then reach the ceiling.
+Whereas, the occupant thermal plume has a lesser effect on the medium particles, which enables more particles to reach position P5.
+After injected, the particles first reach P6 in which the strong buoyancy effect fluctuates the particle concentration.
+The LES model captures this effect and reveals the particle concentration values varying in a large range.
+However, the RNG model predicts more accurately the average peak concentration.
+The reason for the under-prediction by LES might be that the number of injected particles is not sufficient to obtain statistically stable results.
+Another reason is the grids in this region are still coarse for the LES simulation.
+In this situation, the particles carried by the thermal plume move directly upwards toward the ceiling without much dispersion to the surroundings.
+This assumption also can be proven by the fact that the particle concentration decays rapidly to a lower level after injection in location P3 and P6.
+However, the experimental results show the concentration decreases gradually at the two locations after injection.
+Nevertheless, the prediction of peak concentration by both LES and RNG is in good agreement with the experiments.